Public Notices and Press Releases

-Want to Know More about the Litigation, Town of Westwood v.
+Want to Know More About the Lawsuit, Town of Westwood v.
 Westwood Land Trust?
+Summary and Updates

 My purpose is to provide an objective summary of facts and arguments in this matter from April 30, 1999 through October 2, 2025.
 The litigation is ongoing.

-April 30, 1999 Duncan and Ellen McFarland ( McFarland) purchased 299 Clapboardtree Street, a 29.7-acre parcel of land. and also granted a Conservation Restriction (CR) over the 29.7 acres to the Westwood Land Trust.
-That parcel was subdivided into Lot A, which contains a single-family home built circa 1904, and Lot B, unimproved land for the past several years known as Clapboardtree Meadow. and before that, known as part of Prout Farm.
+April 30, 1999 Duncan and Ellen McFarland ( McFarland) purchased 665 Clapboardtree Street, an approximately 28-acre parcel of land. and also granted a Conservation Restriction (CR) over the 28 acres to the Westwood Land Trust.
+That parcel was subdivided into Lot A, which contains a single-family home built circa 1904, and Lot B, unimproved land for the past several years known as Clapboardtree Meadow, and before that, known as part of Prout Farm.

 May 24, 2000 McFarland conveyed Lot B to the Westwood Preservation Society (WPS), a Massachusetts not-for-profit corporation.

 May 24, 2000 The WPS gifted Lot B to the Town of Westwood.
-Lot B/Clapboardtree Meadow continues to be subject to the CR.
+Lot B/Clapboardtree Meadow continues to be subject to the CR, which the Westwood Land Trust vet sees because it holds the CR.

-The CR (See, page 3-4, Part II, 9) allows a narrow exception for “agricultural activities,” but only first with the consent of the Westwood Land Trust, any " farming" must be done by the Town, not a lessee, and a conservation management plan which “may without limitation, limit the permissible time, extent and methods to be utilized” must be shown to the Land Trust before it decides whether to approve a farming use.
+The CR (See, page 3-4, Part II, 9) allows a narrow exception for some "agricultural activities",but only first (1) with the consent of the Westwood Land Trust, and (2) the presentation to the CR holder of a conservation management plan which “may without limitation, limit the permissible time, extent and methods to be utilized” and must be shown to and accepted by the Land Trust before it decides whether to approve any agricultural use.

 The Westwood Land Trust hired a consultant to study the ecosystem